ricardoquesada/bluepad32/docs/getting_help.md

     I'm using Bluepad32 v3.9.0 with a SparkFun Thing ESP32.
     I'm using it with Arduino IDE v2.1.0.

-    When I'm connecting a DualShock 4, the gamepad connects, but rumble doesn't work.
-I'm calling it using: `ctl->setRumble(0xc0, 0xc0)`.
+    I'm trying to enable rumble with:

+    `ctl->setRumble(0xc0, 0xc0);`.

-    But it works with a Nintendo Switch controller.
+    It works with a Nintendo Switch controller, but it doesn't work with a DualShock 4 controller.
     This is the output [attach console output].

     What could be the issue ?